Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 adding capabilites.
 This was my first time developing on the STM32F4 so I also spent a few days documenting myself.
 The biggest issue I have found is the timing constraints.
-Adding cases to if statements, changin the order of some operations, modifying code... all this changes the timing of the instructions generated by the compiler, sometimes not very intuitively due to strong optimizations.
+Adding cases to if statements, changin the order of some operations, modifying code... all this modifies the timing of the instructions generated by the compiler, sometimes not very intuitively due to strong compiler optimizations.
 I spent some hours of trial and error checking that all the operations worked fine.
 Also you may have noticed that all the code runs inside the interruption handler.
 And this handler is triggered at 1MHz!
 This gives a tight margin of operation.
-If the operations inside the interrupt take too long, they will mask the next interruption and a read/write operation (in case there was one) will be missed, probably crashing the GameBoy.
+If the operations inside the interrupt takes too long, they will mask the next interruption and a following read/write operation (in case there was one) will be missed, probably crashing the GameBoy.
 Care must be taken to not exceed this timing constraint.

 In the following post I will write about adding a custom boot logo to the cartridge emulator.
 Stay tunned!